CMP%

 -----------------

-An optional 256 byte translation table may be used together with the four
+An optional 256 byte translation table may be used in addition to the four

-comparison types described.
-This could be based on a different charcter
+comparison types described above.
+This could be based on a different

-set or, for example, to equate accented characters to their un-accented
+character set or, for example, to equate accented characters to their

 Status of This software